cybercryptio/d1-entityframework/Encryptonize.SampleDB/README.md

 ## Running the sample

-To run the sample the application needs to know about the location of the database and the Encryptonize service, and how to login into the Encryptonize.
+To run the sample, the application needs to know about the location of the database and the Encryptonize service and how to login into Encryptonize.

-It can be configured through either the configuration file or environment variables.
-The configuration that need to be defined before running the application is (here shown as environment variables):
+It can be configured either through the configuration file or environment variables.
+The configurations that need to be defined before running the application are (here shown as environment variables):

 | Variable | Description | Example |
 | - | - | - |